 What Community First Academy Trust believe – the importance of trust

-The legal basis of all academies and multi-academy trusts in the country is the charitable trust.
+The legal basis of all academies and multi-academy trusts in the country are education charities.
 We are accustomed to using the word ‘trust’ to describe this legal vehicle.
 But trust means so much more.
 As the new shape of our education system emerges, we believe that it is important to give priority to three other meanings of trust.

 - Trust as a relational principle